Medicare Advantage Claim Processing Requirements

-As a care provider in our MA network, you must follow CMS guidance regarding billing, coding, claims submission, and reimbursement.
+Care providers in our MA network must follow CMS guidance regarding billing, coding, claims submission, and reimbursement.
 For example, you must report Serious Adverse Events by having the Present on Admission (POA) indicator on all acute care inpatient hospital claims and ambulatory surgery center outpatient claims.
 If you do not report the “Never Event”, we try to determine if any charges filed with us meet the criteria as a Serious Reportable Adverse Event.
 If you do not follow these requirements, we will deny the claim.
 You cannot bill the member.

 Hospice – MA

-When a MA member elects hospice, bill claims for
+When an MA member elects hospice, bill claims for:

 - Services covered under Medicare Part A and B (unrelated to the terminal illness) to the Medicare administrative contractor